Bloom-host/BloomDocs/docs/running_a_server/internal-servers.md

 ________

 You can also open public ports like normal even after you make your server internal.
-For example, below is a internal backend server but with a public 8123 port for Dynmap
+For example, below is an internal backend server but with a public 8123 port for Dynmap

 ![img](/running_a_server/internal_servers/3.PNG)